BradHutchings/Mmojo-Server/deploy/mac-OS/02-Prepare-mmojo-Account.md

 You will create a `mmojo` user account on your Mac to deploy Mmojo Server.
 It will be useful for building Mmojo Server as well, if you decide to do that.
 This provides a little bit of sandboxing to both Mmojo Server and your Mac, as well as isolation of development tools.

 ---
-### Delete your Existing mmojo User Account
-If you have a previous `mmojo` user account on your Mac, let's delete it and start over.

-- Log in as an admin user.
-- Settings > Users and Groups.
-- Delete the `mmojo` or `Mmojo Server` account.

----
 ### Install Latest Xcode
 - Use the App Store to install the latest Xcode.
 - This will ensure that you have the latest compilers and headers.